mbolotov/intellij-cypress/README.md

 Notice that *cypress-intellij-reporter* introduces *mocha* dependency that enables the mocha test framework in IDEA automatically.
 So please do not confuse Cypress and Mocha run types: ![](../media/confuseMocha.png?raw=true)

-Cypress tests are hardly to be run directly by mocha runner (so the mocha support for Cypress tests to be better off by Jetbrains).

 ### Running tests
-Simply start your configuration ~~and take a deep breth~~.
+Simply start your configuration ~~and take a deep breath~~.
 You can watch test status live on the corresponding tab:
 ![](../media/run.png?raw=true)

 You can navigate from a test entry in the test tab to the source code of this test just by clicking on it.<br>

+Pro version also supports running Cucumber-Cypress tests.

 #### Runner limitations:
 1. No rerun failed tests only feature because Cypress is unable to run tests [defined by a grep pattern](https://github.com/cypress-io/cypress/issues/1865)